 RCA Associates, Inc. has been working with clients to deal with regulatory and jurisdictional issues for over 20 years.
 Firstly, anytime a project has the potential to impact any stream channel or wetland that meet the criteria as Waters of the US (WoUS) or Waters of the State (WoS), the appropriate agencies must be contacted, and most importantly, must obtain the applicable permits.
 The following information breaks down each agency and their level of jurisdiction as it relates to completing projects that will have an impact on waterways.
 Links to each of these agencies websites are also provided.

 The California Department of Fish and Wildlife (CDFW) has jurisdiction over impacts that would alter any river, stream, or lake and conditions projects to conserve existing fish and wildlife resources (Fish and Game code section 1600-1602).
-For more information please visit https://www.wildlife.ca.gov/Conservation/LSA
+For more information, please click here

 CDFW must be notified if you have a project that would do any of the following:

-CDFW requires a Lake and Streambed Alteration Agreement (LSA), often referred to as a 1602 permit on all project that meet the aforementioned criteria.
+CDFW requires a Lake and Stream-bed Alteration Agreement (LSA), often referred to as a 1602 permit on all projects that meet the aforementioned criteria.